 To the extent that the Company is unable to raise capital through the issuance of equity, its ability to raise capital through the issuance of debt or senior securities may be inhibited by the 200% asset coverage ratio requirement.
 Failure to maintain an asset coverage ratio of not less than 200% could have severe negative consequences for a BDC, including the inability to pay dividends, breaching debt covenants and failure to qualify for tax treatment as a RIC.
 Although the Company does not currently expect that its asset coverage ratio will fall below 200%, the markets it operates in and the general economy remain volatile and uncertain.
+Volatility in the capital markets could result in negative pressure on debt investment valuations, potentially impacting the Company's asset valuations, Stockholder equity and the Company's asset coverage ratio.
 In addition, the debt capital that will be available, if at all, to the Company may be at a higher cost and on less favorable terms and conditions in the future.

-The Company's common stock has been quoted on The NASDAQ Global Select Market under the symbol "BKCC" since June 27, 2007.
-The following table lists the high and low closing sales price for the Company's common stock and the closing sales price as a percentage of NAV since shares of the Company's common stock began being regularly quoted on The NASDAQ Global Select Market.
+The Company's common stock has been quoted on NASDAQ under the symbol "BKCC" since June 27, 2007.
+The following table lists the high and low closing sales price for the Company's common stock and the closing sales price as a percentage of NAV since shares of the Company's common stock began being regularly quoted on NASDAQ.